ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### prompt-size (optional for binary-poll, poll, quiz)

-Controls the `font-size` of the prompt text, so it only applies for elements that have prompts.
-Can be `small` (), `medium` (default), `large`.
+Controls the `font-size` of prompt text.
+Can be `small`, `medium` (default), `large`.
 Large prompts will hold up to 3 lines of text, other sizes will hold up to 4 lines of text.

+This attribute does not apply styling to `amp-story-interactive-result` category prefix text.

 ### option-{1/2/3/4}-text (required)